 Pediatric Ophthalmology and Adult Strabismus Fellowship

 The Pediatric Ophthalmology and Adult Strabismus Fellowship at IU School of Medicine is a one-year program that provides post-residency training for a comprehensive practice in pediatric ophthalmology.
 Fellows attend didactic sessions, participate in research work and gain experience in a general clinical setting to expand expertise in retinopathy of prematurity and surgery.
-Under the direction of Dr. David Plager, IU School of Medicine accepts two Pediatric and Adult Strabismus fellows each year.
+Under the direction of David Plager, MD, IU School of Medicine accepts two Pediatric and Adult Strabismus fellows each year.

 Fellows spend approximately half their time in outpatient clinic at Riley Hospital for Children with one dedicated fellow clinic per week.
 This clinic treats both common and rate diseases in patients from across the state of Indiana and its surrounding areas.
 Conditions treated include adult and pediatric strabismus, amblyopia, nasolacrimal duct obstruction, pediatric cataracts and glaucoma, optic nerve disorders, retinal dystrophies, retinoblastoma, and numerous ocular manifestations from systemic diseases.